 - Speak up.
-Talk to your doctor and ask if a colonoscopy is in your near future.
-Don’t be afraid to ask questions (even if you’re a little embarrassed) and advocate for yourself.
+Talk to your doctor and ask if having a colonoscopy is in your near future.
+Don’t be afraid to ask questions and be open (even if you’re a little embarrassed), and advocate for yourself.

 - Calm down.
 Nervous about an upcoming colonoscopy?
-You don’t need to be, but if you’re feeling on edge, calm your body and soul with some great relaxation techniques like meditation, yoga or breathing exercises.
+You don’t need to be, but calm your body and soul with some great relaxation techniques like meditation, yoga, or breathing exercises if you’re feeling on edge.

 - Become your own Health Hero.
-If a colonoscopy is needed?
+Is colonoscopy needed?
 Step up, schedule the procedure and feel like a real hero knowing you conquered your fears and took action to protect your health and happiness!

 - Colonoscopy, pain and fears: Is it an indissoluble trinomial? – PubMed (nih.gov)